MikheyevLab/ecology-textbook/_sources/content/basic_population_model.md

 ```

 That he explained in Chapter Three of his Origin of Species.After explaining results of selection by people in the breeding of domestic animals, he introduced the concept of selection by natural causes in the wild, which he called “natural selection.”
 The simplest model of unlimited population growth was thus useful in the extreme, leading to an inviolable law of biology and the theory of evolution as one of its consequences.
 Individuals with qualities that allow them to suffer lower mortality or to reproduce slightly faster, and who pass those qualities to their offspring, will be the ones whose qualities predominate.Charles Darwin was in his twenties when he realized that natural selection was a cause of evolution and started to formulate his theory.

+## Exercises and Questions

+1. Update this code to simulate growth of a population that triples every hour.
+What is the population at time after three days of growth?
+2. Update this code to simulate growth of a population that doubles every ten hours.
+What is the population at time after three days of growth?